nrkno/sofie-core/DEVELOPER.md

 yarn start # Set up, install and run in dev mode
 ```

-## Editing the code
+## Editing the Code

 The code is formatted and linted using prettier/eslint.
 The shared config can be found in the [code-standard-preset](https://github.com/nrkno/tv-automation-sofie-code-standard-preset) project.
 We recommend using VS code with the Prettier plugin and "format-on-save" enabled.

-### When using the Visual Studio Code IDE
+### When Using the Visual Studio Code IDE

 We provide a `settings.json.default` file in `.vscode` that you should consider using with your IDE.
 Also consider installing suggested
 extensions, which should help you create PRs consistent with project's code standards.

-## Translating Sofie, add a new language
+## Translating Sofie

-For support of various languages in the GUI, Sofie uses the i18next framework.
+For support of various languages in the GUI, Sofie uses the _i18next_ framework.
 It uses JSON-based translation files to store UI strings.
 In order to build a new translation file, first extract a PO template file from Sofie UI source code:

 ```bash
 cd meteor